 There are two places to stay here.
 They are both located in close proximity to Malad Summit and have similar names.
 There are also primitive places to camp throughout the area.
 The camping areas are only full during holiday weekends during the summer.
 Finding a spot shouldn’t be difficult if you get there early.

 Malad Summit Guard Station Campground

 This lodging has a family cabin that cost $40 a night.
 This includes showers, kitchen, and bedroom.
 Malad Summit Guard Station is located about 14 miles north of Malad, Idaho on Malad Pass just off I-15.
 Take Devil Creek Reservoir (exit 22).
 Go north on Highway 191 for 3.2 miles, turn left and cross over the interstate on Forest Service Road #041 and go about two miles on a good graveled road, then turn left and go a few hundred feet to the guard station.
-It is located near Mill Creek in a narrow drainage.
+It is located near Mill Creek in a narrow canyon drainage.

 Malad Summit Campground

 This campground is located by Forest Service Road #041 about a mile before the trailhead to Elkhorn Peak.
 Single family sites are $10.00 and two family sites are $20.00 per night.
 There are tent pads, picnic tables, and vault toilets.
 There are 12 campsites and 1 group site, which can hold up to 125 people.
 It is open from May 15 to September 30.
 Keep in mind that this campground may be full on weekends.